kedacore/sample-go-rabbitmq/README.md

 kubectl get hpa
 ```

-After the queue is empty and the specified cooldown period (a property of the `ScaledObject`) the last replica will scale back down to zero.
+After the queue is empty and the specified cooldown period (a property of the `ScaledObject`, default of 300 seconds) the last replica will scale back down to zero.

 ## Cleanup resources